winkjs/wink-sentiment/CONTRIBUTING.md

 ### Contributor License Agreement (CLA)

 The [CLA](https://gist.github.com/sanjayaksaxena/8b96d3d4f2be6cdc0f28a5839d5a5b2a) is for your protection as well as the protection of [GRAYPE](http://graype.in) and it’s licensees; it does not change your rights to use your own Contributions for any other purpose.
 Our CLA is a short and easy to understand agreement and can be signed using a simple click-through form.
 Please sign our Contributor License Agreement (CLA) before sending pull requests.
 It's a quick process, we promise!

-## Getting Started
-1. Fork the repository from github
-2. Develop your code changes
-3. Ensure that the API is properly documented
-4. Capture the logic in comments
-4. Ensure proper linting via  `npm run pretest`
-5. Run tests using `npm run test`
-6. Make sure coverage either stays at the current levels or improves
-7. Commit your changes in compliance with commit guidelines
-8. Push to your fork
-9. Sign the CLA if you are contributing for the first time
-10. Finally, submit a pull request.